Reformed Church of New Paltz Records

 In August 1766, Hendricus, along with members of the Elting, Low, Van Wagenen, Van Vliet, Ean and Auchmody families (many of them related to Hendricus directly or by marriage) met to pledge funds to build a new church on Libertyville Road in New Paltz.
 It was built on land owned by Noah Elting called the “Great Piece” on the west side of the Wallkill River, south of the village.
 Hendricus DuBois, Josiah Elting, and Noah Elting were elected churchmasters, and they appointed Philip DuBois to oversee the building of the church.
 They also purchased a book for recording detailed accounts relating to the subscriptions for the building and its construction (now held by HHS as MSS.151, see Related Collections below).
 The Conferentie Church was completed by December of 1766, and was colloquially known as the “Owl Church,” perhaps due to the owls that frequented the area.
 The church was a frame building 30 feet square with a shingle roof.
 The interior was plastered with clay, and large enough to allow a gallery to be built if needed.

 The new church did not yet have a minister, but on August 29, 1767 it was officially organized and approved at a meeting held at the home of Hendricus DuBois.
 Domine Isaac Rysdyk, Conferentie pastor of the Poughkeepsie and Fishkill churches, his consistory, and five members of the Kingston Reformed Church who lived in New Paltz (Josiah Elting, Noah Elting, Petrus Van Wagenen, Jacob DuBois, and Dirk D. Wynkoop) were in attendance.
-An August 3, 1767 letter from the Kingston consistory dismissed the five members on the condition that a new church loyal to the Classis of Amsterdam was formed in New Paltz.
-The attendees stated they could not consider the existing New Paltz Reformed Church lawful, since it was loyal to the Coetus rather than the Classis.
-The Kingston members also noted that they lived too far away to properly attend worship and educate their children in Kingston.
+The Kingston members noted that they lived too far away to properly attend worship and educate their children in Kingston.
+They agreed with other attendees that the existing New Paltz Reformed Church could not be considered lawful, since it was loyal to the Coetus rather than the Classis.
+An August 3, 1767 letter from the Kingston consistory dismissed the five members on the condition that a new church loyal to the Classis of Amsterdam was formed in New Paltz (a letter of dismissal allowed congregants to transfer to another church).

 The New Paltz Conferentie congregation was always small, but it continued even after 1771 when the unification conference in New York City ended the Coetus/Conferentie dispute within the American church.
 The first New Paltz church sent Johannes Hardenbergh as its delegate and its Consistory approved the unification, but the Conferentie Church did not send a delegate.